kengz/reqscraper/README.md

 .then(console.log)

-// sample use of scrape
-return scrape(false, 'https://www.google.com', 'body')
+// sample use of scrape, non-dynamic return scrape(false, 'https://www.google.com', 'body')
 // prints the HTML <body> tag
 .then(console.log)

+// You can also call it with scope in param #3, and selector in #4 return scrape(false, 'https://www.google.com', 'body', ['li'])
+// prints the <li>'s inside the <body> tag .then(console.log)
 ```